Celebrate Bisexuality Day

 “Ever since the Stonewall rebellion, the gay and lesbian community has grown in strength and visibility,” observed Wilbur, “The bisexual community also has grown in strength but in many ways are invisible.”
 It was this vision and the various experiences of marginalization and prejudice from both the straight and LGBTQ communities that inspired the founders to create this new holiday.

 Since Freddy Mercury of the music sensation Queen was such an inspiration, the founders decided that his birthday would be the perfect day to establish Celebrate Bisexuality Day.
 This day ended up serving two purposes, the first being to establish a day that was dedicated to raising awareness of bisexuals everywhere, the second being to help reduce the prejudice faced by bisexuals and work to legitimize it as a sexual orientation.
-Since then it has been celebrated every year with teach-ins, poetry reading, parties, picnics, festivals, and a myriad of other awareness oriented activites.
+Since then it has been celebrated every year with teach-ins, poetry reading, parties, picnics, festivals, and a myriad of other awareness oriented activities.

 How to Celebrate Bisexuality Day